ConEQsA: Concurrent and Asynchronous Embodied Questions Scheduling and Answering: Related Work

 \textbf{Memory Mechanisms for Embodied Agents:} Memory plays a critical role in embodied tasks.
-Classical memory-augmented neural networks (e.g., End-to-End Memory Networks \cite{sukhbaatar2015end}, Differentiable Neural Computer \cite{graves2016hybrid}, LSTM-based memory \cite{szot2021habitat, Wijmans2020DD-PPO}) enable agents to store and recall information.
-In embodied navigation and QA, structured spatial memory has been explicitly studied: Parisotto and Salakhutdinov \cite{parisotto2017neural} proposed Neural Map, a learned 2D spatial memory for navigation, and Chaplot et al. \cite{chaplot2020learning} developed Active Neural SLAM to build and use a learned map during exploration.
-Zhai et al. \cite{zhai2025memory} introduced a memory-centric EQA architecture (MemoryEQA) that maintains hierarchical memory interacting with all model components.
-Tan et al. \cite{tan2023knowledge} similarly emphasize episodic scene-graph memory in K-EQA, showing that maintaining memory across turns dramatically reduces navigation effort.
-ParaEQsA extends these ideas by enabling group-level memory across an entire set of questions, thereby allowing information gathered for one question to be reused for others and reducing redundancy.
+Classical memory-augmented models (e.g., End-to-End Memory Networks~\cite{sukhbaatar2015end} and Differentiable Neural Computer~\cite{graves2016hybrid}) and recurrent policies for long-horizon navigation~\cite{szot2021habitat} enable agents to store and recall information.
+In embodied navigation and QA, structured spatial memory has been explicitly studied: Parisotto and Salakhutdinov~\cite{parisotto2017neural} proposed Neural Map, a learned 2D spatial memory for navigation, and Chaplot et al.~\cite{chaplot2020learning} developed Active Neural SLAM to build and use a learned map during exploration.
+Zhai et al.~\cite{zhai2025memory} introduced a memory-centric EQA architecture (MemoryEQA) that maintains hierarchical memory interacting with all model components, and K-EQA~\cite{tan2023knowledge} similarly highlights episodic scene-graph memory to reduce redundant navigation.
+More recently, Cai et al.~\cite{cai2025vision2geometry} propose SEER-Bench for sequential embodied reasoning (including sequential EQA) and a 3D spatial-memory-based approach (3DSPMR) that reuses accumulated spatial knowledge across tasks.
+ConEQsA extends these ideas by enabling \emph{group-level} memory across an entire set of questions, allowing observations gathered for one question to be reused by others and reducing redundancy.